-The City is responsible for some of these projects, such as the Village and major road construction are the responsibility of the City of Coquitlam.
-Other initiatives, such as school planning and transit service are led by other agencies such as the Province of BC, School District 43, or TransLink.
+The City is responsible for some of these projects, such as the Village and major road construction.
+Other initiatives, such as school planning and transit service, are led by other agencies such as the Province of BC, School District 43, or TransLink.
 Where the City is not the lead agency, the relevant external website is linked for further information.

-The future Burke Mountain Village will be at the centre of everything that makes the Burke Mountain community such a unique and rewarding place to live.
-The Village will be the will be the commercial and social hub of this growing community, and will include the brand new Northeast Recreation Centre, a bustling public plaza, 120,000 square feet of commercial including a grocery store, and a 3.6-acre park connected to the "green spine" park corridor.
+The future Burke Mountain Village will be at the centre of everything that makes the Burke Mountain community a unique and rewarding place to live.
+The Village will be the commercial and social hub of this growing community, and will include the brand new Northeast Recreation Centre, a bustling public plaza, 120,000 square feet of commercial including a grocery store, and a 3.6-acre park connected to the "green spine" park corridor.
 This 15.8-hectare (39-acre) site is located east of Burke Mountain Creek and surrounded by David Avenue and Burke Village Promenade.

 In 2016 the City conducted a Tree Risk Assessment on Burke Mountain which recommended the removal of approximately 600 hazard trees as well as modification of another 300 trees.
-Due to weather related delays in winter 2016, the work extended into 2017 and is now complete
+Due to weather-related delays in winter 2016, the work extended into 2017 and is now complete.

 As part of the final phase of this project, the City is currently planting around 1,000 trees in Northeast Coquitlam.
 This will ensure the forests regenerate and become stable and healthy forest stands over the long term.
-The replanting plan calls for trees to be spread over all of the sites with the work being completed in December 2017.
+The replanting plan calls for trees to be spread over all the sites, with the work being completed in December 2017.

-Construction of the 4.4-hectare (10.8-acre) Harper Park expansion, located off Harper Road in Burke Mountain’s Smiling Creek neighbourhood, is scheduled to begin in early spring 2019 and be completed by late fall 2019.
+The 4.4-hectare (10.8-acre) Harper Park expansion, located off Harper Road in Burke Mountain’s Smiling Creek neighbourhood, is scheduled to begin in early spring 2019 and be completed by late fall 2019.

 The project will retain much of the existing forest while adding features that allow for the passive enjoyment of the space, including:

-Interpretive signs and other elements throughout the site will recognize Burke Mountain’s logging history, glacial influences and forest features.
+Interpretive signs and other elements throughout the site will recognize Burke Mountain’s logging history, glacial influences, and forest features.

 Access will be provided from trailheads at Highland Drive to the south, and along the Harper Road multi-use pathway to the north and northeast.

-Riley Park will be a new 3.5 acre park on Burke Mountain in the Smiling Creek neighbourhood at the corner of Burke Village Promenade and Riley Street.
+Riley Park will be a new 3.5-acre park on Burke Mountain in the Smiling Creek neighbourhood at the corner of Burke Village Promenade and Riley Street.
 Park construction is underway and is expected to be complete by September 2019.

 Park features will include:

-The park and its elements includes activities for all ages and abilities.
-Features include a natural grass sports field, open lawn for picnicking and informal play, a full sized multi-sport court, a social plaza including games tables and a custom play element, a community garden and dozens of new shade trees to grow with the park.
+The park and its elements include activities for all ages and abilities, such as a natural grass sports field, open lawn for picnicking and informal play, a full sized multi-sport court, a social plaza including games tables and a custom play element, a community garden, and dozens of new shade trees to grow with the park.
 New frontage work also resulted in 47 new parking stalls as well as connections to new and existing trails.

 Designed for all members of the family, play elements and amenities are based on an outdoor nature theme and include plantings that provide varied seasonal interest, play areas for children and youth of all ages and abilities, a social area with built in seating surrounding the playground, informal grass areas for picnicking and accessible walkways throughout.

 Victoria Park, located at 3435 Victoria Drive, was renovated to complement the design and features of the nearby Leigh Park.
-The improvements, which officially opened on June 13, 2017, included a fenced grass field, multi-use sport court, skate spot, enhanced playground, benches and picnic tables.
+The improvements, which officially opened on June 13, 2017, included a fenced grass field, multi-use sport court, skate spot, enhanced playground, benches, and picnic tables.